bingson/WinGolems/Readme.md

 ### IV. &nbsp; Function Box </b><a name="fb"></a>

-A text-based interface that lets users call the same function with different parameter options stored in a dictionary (2-D array) ```{key:"parameter_value"}```.
-Note: Can be used to run ~win CB keys if key prepended with `:`.
+A text-based interface that lets users call the same function with different parameter options stored in a 2-D array ```{key:"parameter_value"}```.

+Note: Function boxes can be used to run "~win" CB keys if prepended with `:`.
 Eg., entering `:tm` will open Windows Task Manager.

 <details><summary>&nbsp;ℹ️&nbsp;<b>Move Active Window</b></summary><p>